-- Mr. Whittingham is qualified to serve on our Board due to his extensive knowledge on lithium-ion batteries. - Mr. Whittingham is a U.S. citizen and resides in the U.S.
+Mr. Vogel is a U.S. citizen and resides in the U.S.

 Arthur Wong was elected to the Board as a Class II Director on July 23, 2021.
 Mr. Wong currently serves as an independent director and Chairman of the Audit Committee of Daqo New Energy Corp.
 (NYSE: DQ) and Canadian Solar Inc. (NASDAQ: CSIQ).
+From November 2014 to February 2023, Mr. Wong served as an independent director and

+Chairman of the Audit Committee of Maple Leaf Educational Systems Limited (HKSE: 1317).
 From March 2020 to March 2022, Mr. Wong served as an independent director of Tarena International, Inc. (NASDAQ: TEDU).
 From 2008 to 2018, Mr. Wong served as the Chief Financial Officer for Asia New-Energy, Nobao Renewable Energy, GreenTree Inns Hotel Management Group and Beijing Radio Cultural Transmission Company Limited, sequentially.
 From 1982 to 2008, Mr. Wong worked for Deloitte Touche Tohmatsu in Hong Kong, San Jose and Beijing over various periods of time, with his last position as a partner in the Beijing office.
 Mr. Wong received a bachelor's degree in applied economics from the University of San Francisco and a higher diploma of accountancy from Hong Kong Polytechnic University.
 He is a member of the American Institute of Certified Public Accountants, the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.

-- Mr. Wong is qualified to serve on our Board due to his extensive experience and knowledge of accounting and financial matters as well as audit functions. - Mr. Wong is both a U.K. citizen and a Hong Kong citizen and resides in China.
+Mr. Wong is qualified to serve on our Board due to his extensive experience and knowledge of accounting and financial matters as well as audit functions.

+Mr. Wong is both a U.K. citizen and a Hong Kong citizen and resides in China.